emmajanedrews/base-template/_posts/2017-11-16-top-10-reasons-to-sell-during-the-fall-and-winter.md

 **2. There are a lot of rental vacancies**, which will make it easier if you have to do a double move.

-**3. You can restrict showings during the holidays.** It is perfectly acceptable to restrict showings to accommodate for any holiday plans you might have.
+**3. You can restrict showings during the holidays.** It is perfectly acceptable to restrict showings to accommodate any holiday plans you might have.

 **4. January is the biggest month for transferees**.
 A lot of big companies will end up hiring and transferring employees during this month, so those employees will begin house hunting in November and December.